-Our priority at Whittlesea is to meet and challenge the individual learning needs of your children and to enhance their learning opportunities and achievement.
+Our priority at Whittlesea is to meet and challenge the individual learning needs of our students and to enhance their learning opportunities and achievement.

-Whittlesea Primary School’s underlying philosophy is to facilitate lifelong development and growth of children so that they can achieve their full potential as individuals and as members of a healthy and productive community.
+Whittlesea Primary School’s underlying philosophy is to facilitate lifelong development and growth of children so that they can achieve their full potential as individuals and as members of a local and global communities.

-Parents, students and staff are strongly encouraged to work together in partnership recognising our shared values of community, confidence, honesty, excellence, and respect to support this improvement.
-As a community of learners, it is our mission to be the best that we can be and to build social capital for student success.
+Parents, students and staff are strongly encouraged to work together in partnership recognising our shared expectations of ‘Respect Your School’, ‘Do Your Best’ and ‘Help Others Succeed’.
+As a community of learners, it is our mission to be the best that we can be.

 Meet the Principal